Chat Usage¶

-The cliver chat command provides an interactive interface for communicating with various large language models.
-This guide covers all the features and options available when using the chat functionality.
+CLIver provides an interactive interface for communicating with various large language models.
+Chat is the default mode — no subcommand needed.
+This guide covers all the features and options available.

 Basic Usage¶

-To start a simple chat session with the default model:
+To start an interactive session with the default model:

 This will open an interactive session using your configured default LLM provider.